New shutters or blinds can breathe fresh life into your home. The trouble is, how do you decide between them?

 When it comes to any sort of home improvement, you need to carefully consider your options.
 Are you looking to replicate the latest interior trends?
 Or perhaps you’re looking to invest in something classic that will stand the test of time?

 Either way, deciding between blinds or shutters is no easy feat.
-Which is why we’ve put together this handy guide to help you make the right choice for your home and for your budget.
+This is why we’ve put together this handy guide to help you make the right choice for your home and budget.

 What’s the difference between shutters and blinds?